 COVID-19 Update Turks and Caicos Islands

-Fourteen (14) new test results have been recorded by the National Public Health Laboratory, confirming three (3) individuals positive and eleven (11) individuals negative for COVID-19.
-To date, the TCI has recorded a total of two thousand eight hundred and ninety-four (2894) test results, with two thousand two hundred and fifty (2250) confirmed to be negative and six hundred and forty-four (644) positive confirmations.
+No new test results have been recorded by the national public health laboratory.
+To date, the TCI has recorded a total of four thousand one hundred and ninety-four (4194) test results, with three thousand four hundred and ninety three (3493) confirmed to be negative and seven hundred and one (701) positive confirmations.
 All persons confirmed not to have COVID-19, and any contacts, (if quarantined, will be removed from quarantine/observation status) are asked to continue following proper guidelines from the Ministry of Health.

-The number of persons in quarantine/observation has decreased to 766.
-This includes: Confirmed cases (362), primary and secondary contacts of confirmed cases (404) – two (2) persons are quarantined in the government facility.
+The number of persons in quarantine/observation has increased to 32.
+This includes: Confirmed cases (6), primary and secondary contacts of confirmed cases (26) – One (1) persons are quarantined in a government facility.
 Persons under observation/quarantine, that are not confirmed or suspected cases, are either not displaying symptoms or have not met the case definition.

 Local testing is being conducted for persons in a range of categories, according to the national testing strategy.
 This includes frontline workers and those who may need to travel for treatment abroad.
 These persons would not be reflected in quarantine numbers.

 The public is strongly urged to follow all health advice and guidelines from the Ministry, especially as we progress with the phased reopening.

 Please note the following definitions:

 - A suspected person is someone who meets the case definition as outlined by WHO and CARPHA – and is experiencing symptoms.

 - A person in quarantine is an individual on island who may have come in proximity to suspected or confirmed cases – and have not exhibited symptoms.